vpavkin/dtc/README.md

 It is 100% cross-platform, so we can put it into a "shared" cross-project, to use later on both platforms.

-Let's create two simple apps to demostrate the concept.
+Let's create two simple apps to demonstrate the concept.

 First, let's start with JVM: